EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 The following list headings will give you ample things to think about.

-- There was no India before the formation of a cluster of regions brought together by the English East India Company
+- There was no India before the formation of a cluster of regions in the South Asian subcontinent, brought together by the English East India Company

 - There were more than 2000 kingdoms of various sizes, including a few of relatively big size before the setting up of British-India in the region.